Supply & Installation

 Canvastone’s establishing ourselves as a leading stone surfaces supplier and installer, and we offer quality quartz products and quartz surfaces for both residential and commercial premises at competitive prices.

-Our products are backed by a warranty of up to 10 years, depending on the material used.
+Our products are backed by a warranty of 1 year or more, depending on the material used.

 Besides supply and installation, our engineered quartz services also cover replacements, restorations, and repairs.